rhbvkleef/EC4P/chat.md

 #### Syntax

-`CHAT USER !name !num ![exts] !status`
+`CHAT USER !name ![exts] !status`

 #### Examples

-`CHAT USER hans 2 012 ONLINE`: Hans has user ID 2 and has extensions 0, 1 and 2.
+`CHAT USER hans 012 ONLINE`: Hans has extensions 0, 1 and 2.
 He has the status ONLINE.